graphql-java/graphql-java-page/content/blog/getting-started-with-spring-boot.md

 The main steps of creating a GraphQL Java server are:

 1. Defining a GraphQL Schema.
-2. Defining on how the actual data for a query is fetched.
+2. Deciding on how the actual data for a query is fetched.

 # Our example API: getting book details